 Cottage Pie is a frugal, kid friendly dinner, with mild flavours and a great texture.
 The root vegetable topping is a colourful twist that adds a bit of sweetness to the meal.

 I also like to make this recipe in four individual casserole dishes.
 This means people can have an individual serving, a great idea if there are less than four of you.
 You can then cool and refrigerate some of the pies and serve them at another time.
+Of course, you can always make then casserole in one large pan if you prefer.

 What If My Family Doesn’t Like Parsnips?